Wardrop/Scorched/docs/02_fundamentals/07_request_and_session_data.md

 end
 ```

-###Flash
+###Flash Session Data
-A common requirement for websites, and especially web applications, is to provide a message on the next page load corresponding to an action that a user just performed.
+A common requirement for websites, especially web applications, is to provide a message on the next page load corresponding to an action that a user has just performed.
 A common framework idiom that Scorched happily implements are flash session variables - special session data that lives for only a single page load.

-This isn't as trivial to implement as it may sound at a glance, which is why Scorched provides this helper.
+This isn't as trivial to implement as it may sound at a glance, which is why Scorched provides this helper out-of-the-box.

 ```ruby
 get '/' do